-THE second annual reunion, or anniversary, of the Melbourne Sabbath-school was held in Assembly Hall, Collins street, July 6, under the supervision of the superintendent, Bro.
+The second annual reunion, or anniversary, of the Melbourne Sabbath-school was held in Assembly Hall, Collins street, July 6, under the supervision of the superintendent, Bro.
 H. Scott.
-There was a good audience, some being present from Geelong, There was a Ballarat, and Castlemaine.
+There was a good audience, some being present from Geelong,

+Ballarat, and Castlemaine.

 The hall was tastefully decorated with mottoes and evergreens.
 The subject chosen for the occasion was the second coming of Christ, and mottoes appropriate to it had been selected.
 Over the desk was a beautifully illuminated motto, "The Lord himself shall descend from heaven with a shout, with the voice of the archangel," with the Son of man coming in the clouds of heaven to reap the harvest of the earth for its central figure.
 Beneath it were the words, "The blessed hope," in large, plain letters: On each side was a narrow, streamer-like motto, one, "Lo, this is our God," the other, "Our God shall come."
-Below these were two well-executed motioes, "The coming of the Lord draweth nigh," and, "Even so come, Lord Jesus."
+Below these were two well-executed mottoes, "The coming of the Lord draweth nigh," and, "Even so come, Lord Jesus."
 Many other beautiful mottoes were arranged in pairs on opposite sides of the room, the pleasing effect being greatly enhanced by the variety displayed in the designs and the choice of material and coloring.

-The exercises consisted of the yearly report of the school, a short address by Elder W. D. Curtis, two short Bible-readings on the second coming of the with recitations and music.
-The Bible-readings wore questions and answers given by members of the school, the first by the intermediate and infant departments, and the second by the senior department.
-Each reading was followed by a recapitulation, in which the points brought out were briefly stated by different persons, and proof-texts given.
+The exercises consisted of the yearly report of the school, a short address by Elder W. D. Curtis, two short Bible-readings on the second coming of the Lord, and "bringing in the sheaves," interspersed attention to these facts, and says that the churches things?

+with recitations and music.
+The Bible-readings were questions and answers given by members of the school, the first by the intermediate and infant departments, and the second by the senior depart-Each reading was followed by a recapitulation, in which the points brought out were briefly stated by different persons, and proof-texts given.
 Bringing in the sheaves was a pleasing feature of the entertainment.
-Fifteen class representatives brought the sheaves, the class donations, and pre sented them to the superintendent, each with an appropriate little speech.
-The singing was con-ducted by Bro.
+Fifteen class representatives brought the sheaves, the class donations, and presented them to the superintendent, each with an appropriate little speech.
+The singing was conducted by Bro.
 Walter Miller, who spared no pains to insure its excellence.
 The whole programme was rendered in a spirited manner, and though long was listened to with marked attention to the close, the congregation lingering after the benediction was pronounced to be repeatedly bidden "Good night" and invited to "Come again," while the school sang, "Let your lights be trimmed and burning."

 Many who attended the reunion were very favorably impressed with regard to the truth.
-Some who were "almost persuaded " have fully decided to keep In one instance the way was opened the Sabbath. for Bible-readings to be held with a family that had read some on subjects connected with present truth.
+Some who were "almost persuaded" have fully decided to keep the Sabbath.
+In one instance the way was opened for Bible-readings to be held with a family that had read some on subjects connected with present truth.
 The lady, who has spent five years in the colony, remarked that in that time she had never been at any place where the Spirit of God seemed present in so marked a degree.